learnapollo/learnapollo/content/tutorial-react/react-03.md

 ### Static Query Variables

 One of the available query options are variables.
-A common use case for query variables is when we want to display the same type of information for two different nodes.
+A common use case for query variables is when a query argument depends of some external factor, like a route parameter.
 We will see that use case shortly, but for now we are introducing a query variable to the `TrainerQuery`.
 This is how it looked like at the end of the last exercise:

 ```js
 const TrainerQuery = gql`query {